DataDog/integrations-core/ecs_fargate/README.md

 3. Finally, use a [Lambda function][14] to collect logs from CloudWatch and send them to Datadog.

+### Trace Collection

+1. Follow the [instructions above](#installation) to add the Datadog Agent container to your task definition with the additional environment variable `DD_APM_ENABLED` set to `true`.

+2. [Instrument your application][24] based on your setup.

+3. Ensure your application is running in the same task definition as the Datadog Agent container.

 ## Data Collected

 ### Metrics